-You can customize your Android device using accessibility settings and apps.
+You can customize your Android device with accessibility settings and apps.

-TalkBack: To interact with your device using touch and spoken feedback, you can turn on the TalkBack screen reader.
+To interact with your device with touch and spoken feedback, you can turn on the TalkBack screen reader.
 TalkBack describes your actions and tells you about alerts and notifications.

-Select to Speak: If you want spoken feedback only at certain times, you can turn on Select to Speak.
-Select items on your screen to hear them read or described aloud.
+- Select to Speak: If you want spoken feedback at certain times, you can turn on Select to Speak.
+Select items on your screen, or point your camera at something to hear it read or described aloud.

-Voice Access: If using a touch screen is difficult, the Voice Access app lets you control your device with spoken commands.
-Use your voice to open apps, navigate, and edit text hands-free.
-Voice Access is currently in a limited beta release in English only.
+- Voice Access lets you control your device with spoken commands.
+Use your voice to open apps, navigate, and edit text.

 Use a braille display